 The brackets that come with the Cooler Master V6 Muscle Cooling system are low profile on the surface of the motherboard and readily accept the tall cooler that rises high above any capacitors or SMD’s that may interfere with installation.
 Most aftermarket CPU coolers cannot do this so keep this product in mind if you have a pesky motherboard that never seems to allow you to mount other products.
 Since this system can dissipate over 200 watts it is compatible with all the processors that Intel has to offer.

 The Cooler Master V6 GT will support a broad range of processors and will fit many motherboards because it completely replaces the stock heat-sink mount.
 The Intel LGA 1366, LGA 1156, and LGA 775 processors are all supported.
 I did not show any pictures in this review, but I did mount this heat-sink rather quickly to a spare Socket 775 motherboard that I had laying around.
 The process took just 5 minutes so Intel loyalists can enjoy this product as well.

 For AMD motherboard owners, this heat-sink system will basically fit any Socket 939 motherboard.
 In realistic terms, I mean the AM3, AM2+, and AM2 motherboards.
 The newer AM3+ motherboards should be compatible as well since they can accept older AM3 processors.

 Here is the supplied equipment: several brackets, heat sink compound, rubber pads, easy twist thumb screw, and hex wrench.

 INSTALLATION AND MORE

-Remove the stock AMD heatsink from the a ASUS M4A785-M Motherboard and remove the four bolts on the black retention clip underneath.
-A black plastic tray and flat piece of metal will fall from underneath the board.
+Remove the stock AMD heat-sink from the Asus M4A785-M Motherboard and remove the four bolts on the black retention clip underneath.
+A black plastic tray and a flat piece of metal will fall from underneath the board.